FAQ

 Does it run on my hardware?

 Vitruvian targets x86-64 hardware.
-Modern PCs and laptops with at least 2 GB of RAM and 10 GB of disk space should work.
+Modern PCs and board with at least 1 GB of RAM and 1 GB of disk space.
 Hardware support depends on the underlying Linux kernel drivers.

 How do I get a copy?